 Many people assume that Medicaid will pay for long-term care costs.
-You may be able to rely on Medicaid to pay for long-term care, but your assets and/ or income must be low enough to allow you to qualify.
-Additionally, Medicaid eligibility rules are numerous and complicated, and vary from state to state.
+However, your assets and/or income must be very low to qualify for Medicaid benefits.
+Moreover, Medicaid eligibility rules are numerous and complicated, and vary from state to state.
 Talk to an attorney or financial professional who has experience with Medicaid before you make any assumptions about the role Medicaid might play in your overall plan.